LBrink05/Project-Period-3D-Simulations-of-Multi-Body-Star-Systems/README.md

 # 🌟 3D Simulations of Multi-Body Star Systems

-A high-performance computational framework for simulating and analyzing gravitational dynamics in multi-body stellar systems using advanced numerical methods and Lyapunov stability analysis.
+A high-performance computational framework for simulating and analyzing gravitational dynamics in multi-body stellar systems using many advanced numerical methods and Lyapunov stability analysis.

 ---